Unsavory Facts of Animal Life

 Free Ambulance Service for Pets

-Jon Nowinksi is the owner and driver of the only known pet ambulance in the state of Connecticut.
+Jon Nowinksi was the owner and driver of the first known pet ambulance in the state of Connecticut.
 He ran the service out of an SUV for a while, until he took over a retired human ambulance.
 He converted it to a treatment and transport vehicle just for animals.
-Jon gets about a dozen calls each month for EARS, the Emergency Animal Response, which travels all over the state.
-The really unbelievable part of it is they do NOT bill anyone for the service, because volunteers do everything!
-Nowinksi says, "Our main thing is to be there for the animals."
-He added, "We understand that not everybody can afford an extra thousand dollar bill for transport."
+He was getting about a dozen calls each month for EARS, the Emergency Animal Response, which travelled all over the state.
+The really unbelievable part of it was they did NOT bill anyone for the service, because volunteers did everything!

 Chief Mousers Get in Scuffle

-The job market for rescue cats is expanding, at least in Great Britain.
-The British Treasury has joined Downing Street and the Foreign Office in naming a rescue cat to the office of Chief Mouser.
-The latest cat to join their workforce is 18-month-old Gladstone.
-He will join longtime government employee Larry and fellow new addition Palmerston, in defending Britain's government offices from mice.
-There's already been a little drama going on with the mousers due to the strained relationship between Palmerston and Larry, who was sent to the vet in what may have been the result of a scuffle between the two incumbent mousers.
+The job market for rescue cats expanded, at least in Great Britain.
+The British Treasury joined Downing Street and the Foreign Office in naming a rescue cat to the office of Chief Mouser.
+One cat to join their workforce was 18-month-old Gladstone.
+He joined longtime government employee Larry and fellow new addition Palmerston, in defending Britain's government offices from mice.
+Unfortunately, there had been a little drama going on with the mousers due to the strained relationship between Palmerston and Larry, who was sent to the vet in what may have been the result of a scuffle between the two incumbent mousers.